zks0002/fixedpoint/docs/source/initialization.rst

 ``'wrap'``
 ===============================================================================

-Wrapping will compute the full-length value and then mask away unspecified MSbs.
+Wrapping will compute the full-length value and then mask away superfluous MSbs.
 This is also called 2's complement overflow.
 The :attr:`~.FixedPoint.overflow_alert` property may need to be changed from the default ``'error'`` to allow processing to continue.